TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/prerequisites/_index.md

 {{% tts %}} contains the Packet Broker Agent component that can communicate with [Packet Broker](https://packetbroker.net/).

 Packet Broker is disabled by default in the Helm charts.
 When enabled, it can operate either only a Forwarder or as both a Forwarder and a Home Network.
-Check the [{{% tts %}} Documentation](https://www.thethingsindustries.com/docs/the-things-stack/packet-broker/) for more details.
+Check the [Packet Broker section]({{< ref "/the-things-stack/packet-broker" >}}) for more details.

-- If the cluster acts simply as a forwarder that forwards traffic to Packet Broker, then all that is needed are access credentials.
+- If the cluster acts simply as a Forwarder that forwards traffic to Packet Broker, then all that is needed are access credentials.
 - If the cluster also needs to work as a Packer Broker Home Network, in addition to the access credentials, the cluster either needs a NetID from the LoRa Alliance or The Things Industries can lease a DevAddr Block.

 Please [contact our sales team](mailto:sales@thethingsindustries.com) for access credentials and a Device Address Block (if necessary).